 Handwritten Letters From Nazi SS Doctor Joseph Mengele

 These pieces are on loan from the Florence and Laurence Spungen Family Foundation www.spungenfoundation.org .
 These documents are currently on display at CANDLES.
 Visit us during our normal hours to see them in person.
-Thank you the Florence and Laurence Spungen Family Foundation for making this exhibit possible.

 “Every morning after roll call, Mengele came to our barracks for inspection.
 Smiling, he called us meine kinde, my children.
 Some of the twins liked him and called him Uncle Mengele.
 Not I. I was terrified of him.
 Even in those days I knew he did not care for us like a real doctor.”